-The wickED website is primarily intended to help students in Study Support Centres develop good study habits.
-The themes, hot topics, and activities are also available for use by schools and students throughout New Zealand.
+The wickED website was primarily intended to help students in Study Support Centres develop good study habits through using digital technolgies.
+The themes, hot topics, and activities are readily available for use by schools and students throughout New Zealand.

 How can I use wickED to support my classroom programmes?

 Activities included in the wickED website may be aligned using the intent of the NZCurriculum.
 In your classroom programmes you are expected to plan using contexts, concepts, and levels relevant to your students.
 The activities in wickED may be adapted to fit in with those contexts and concepts for learning.

 wickED's activities may be used in your classroom to support a range of delivery approaches including inquiry learning and integrated curriculum themes, or for individualised study and skill practice.
 Links between learning areas may lead, for example, to units of work or broader programmes designed to further develop students’ study habits and support their literacy and numeracy capability.